dawidurbanski/universal-data-layer/packages/core/tests/manual/features/jsonplaceholder-todos/description.md

 # JSONPlaceholder Todos Demo

-This manual test demonstrates the complete UDL workflow: fetching data from an external REST API, sourcing it as nodes, and **automatically generating** TypeScript types with `@udl/codegen`.
+This manual test demonstrates the complete UDL workflow: fetching data from an external REST API, sourcing it as nodes, and **automatically generating** TypeScript types.

 ## What This Tests